JoOechslin/Codex/README.md

 ## 🚀 Running the Simulation

-1. **Copy all files on one directory**
+1. **Copy all files to one directory**
    Open the main Jupyter notebook called DFS-v11-0.ipynb.
 The grad_phi.cpython-312-darwin.so files as well as the 2 .npz files containing the cooling tables need to sit in the same directory such that the notebook finds these files.
    The .so file is compiled for a macOS environment.
-If you are running things on a different platform, you need to compile the grad_phi-v2.cpp sorce file to get your .so file.
+If you are running things on a different platform, you need to compile the grad_phi-v2.cpp source file to get your .so file.
+A compiler call for the mac environment is included as commentary in the grad_phi-v2.cpp source file.
+You may need tol adjust the compiler call to your environment.

-2. **Run**
+3. **Run**
    Open and run the DFS-v11-0.ipynb notebook.
 You may need to install certain modules (eg CAMB) for the notebook to run.

-3. **Visualize**
+4. **Visualize**
-   Use the provided Python notebooks in to inspect:
+   Use the analytics provided by the notebook to inspect:
+   - Animation of matter (CDM and baryons) from early universe to today
-   - Halo growth and temperature maps
+   - Halo statistics and temperature maps
-   - Press–Schechter mass function
+   - Comparison of halo statistics with Press–Schechter or Tinker mass function predictions
    - Disk structure and baryonic spin evolution
    - Layzer–Irvine energy conservation diagnostics